josephbudd/cwt/README.md

 # cwt

 A **linux** morse code trainer.
-Close to being finished but still a beta version.

- The application still has some testing junk in some of it's output.
+This is far from being finished.

+## Services

+### The reference service

+The reference service of the application allows the user to select the morse code characters which are to be both copied and keyed by the user.
+It also shows the user the keying and copying test scores for the characters at each of the various speeds.

+### The copy service

+The copy service of the application allows the user to practice or test copying morse code at the selected copy speed.

+### The key service

+The key service of the application allows the user to practice or test keying morse code at the selected key speed.
+This is the part I am working on at the moment.
+There are changes in this service as I try to figure out how to teach myself to key.

 ## The morse code key

-My morse code key is wired to the contacts of the left button of a cheap usb mouse I ripped apart.
-So...
+My morse code key is wired to the contacts of the left button on a board that I ripped out of a cheap usb mouse.
+The board gets plugged into a usb port on the lap top.
+Pressing the key down causes a "mouse-down" event and letting the key up causes a "mouse-up" event.
+The go wasm code does a fine job of handling those events by appending the time of the event to a slice of time.Times.

-* the morse code keying is sensed as "mouseup" and "mousedown" events in the browser.
-* the critical timing code is written with go compiled to wasm.

-So this will be a test to see if go wasm can keep up with the keying.

 ## To install and build on linux